nhadler/zatom/README.md

 ### Docker

-For sake of reproducibility, one can alternatively build a Docker image for `zatom`.
+For sake of reproducibility, one can alternatively build a (CUDA-based) Docker image for `zatom`.

 ```bash
 # Clone project